LIAAD/Text2StoryPackage/docs/source/usage.rst

 -----

 The narrative object contains all the properties and functions for a narrative extraction process.
-So, to use text2story, the first step is to import the library and create a object of this kind.
+So, to use text2story, the first step is to import the library and create an object of this kind.
 To create such an object, the required arguments are the language code (i.e., 'en' for English, 'pt' for Portuguese, and so on.), the text of the narrative (the length of the input is restricted to the models applied in the pipeline), and the document creation date.
-The last one is specially important for news stories who usually present a publication date.
+The last one is especially important for news stories which usually present a publication date.

-The code bellow present an example with a raw text English that is used to create a Narrative object.
+The code bellow presents an example with a raw text English that is used to create a Narrative object.

 .. code-block:: python
     import text2story as t2s